mixmix/beelay/docs/sedimentree.md

 ### Chunk Boundaries

 We want a way to divide up the linear order into chunks in such a way that everyone agrees on the chunk boundaries.
 We also want to be able to do this recursively, so that we choose the boundaries for lower strata consistently.
-We can do this by interpreting the hash of each commit as a number and using the number of trailing zeros in the number as the level of the chunk boundary.
+We can do this by interpreting the hash of each commit as a number and using the number of leading zeros in the number as the level of the chunk boundary.

-For example, if we have a commit with hash `0xbce71a3b59784f0d507fd66abeb8d95e6bb2f2d606ff159ae01f8c719b2e0000` then we can say that this is the boundary of a level 4 stratum due to the four trailing zeros.
-Because hashes are distributed uniformly (or else we have other problems) then the chance of any particular character in some hash being `0` is  $\frac{1}{10}$ and so the chance of having $n$ trailing zeros is $10^{-n}$ which means that we will have a hash boundary approximately every $10^{n}$ changes.
+For example, if we have a commit with hash `0xbce71a3b59784f0d507fd66abeb8d95e6bb2f2d606ff159ae01f8c719b2e0000` then we can say that this is the boundary of a level 4 stratum due to the four leading zeros.
+Because hashes are distributed uniformly (or else we have other problems) then the chance of any particular character in some hash being `0` is  $\frac{1}{10}$ and so the chance of having $n$ leading zeros is $10^{-n}$ which means that we will have a hash boundary approximately every $10^{n}$ changes.

-We are not forced to stick with base 10, we can interpret the hash as a number in some base $b$ and then the number of trailing zeros in that base will give us changes every $b^{n}$ changes.
+We are not forced to stick with base 10, we can interpret the hash as a number in some base $b$ and then the number of leading zeros in that base will give us changes every $b^{n}$ changes.

 ### Supporting Stratum And Checkpoint Commits